yashanand/radare2/crackme/bin-linux/crackme0x00/writeup.md

 Lets analyse the output of the command, we got 5 strings lets try to figure out by executing the binary file.

-* IOLI Crackme Level 0x00 :- This is first strings which will print whwn we run the program.
+* IOLI Crackme Level 0x00 :- This is first strings which will print when we run the program.
 * Password :- This wil prompt the password to enter which will futher check if it's correct or not.
 * Invalid Password! :- This will prompt when the password is wrong , bad luck :(
 * Password OK :) :- This will prompt when the password is correct :)